Hip replacement surgery (hip arthroplasty)

 How long does a hip replacement take?

-Usually between one hour and 90 minutes.
+Usually between 1 hour and 90 minutes.

 Pain after hip replacement surgery